mathyousee/power-platform-snippets/power-automate.md

 azureactivedirectoryobjectid eq '[O365id]'
 ```

-## Get first record from a CDS List Records action
+## Get first record from a Dataverse List Records action

 Next up is a scope that includes list and compose actions.
 A list users action will get us the value for systemuserid.
-This is a user’s id/GUID in CDS.
+This is a user’s id/GUID in Dataverse.
 A filter query is used to narrow the results down to just a single record when azureactivedirectoryobjectid matches id from the Get my profile‘s output.
 Normally Flow will throw in an apply to each loop, when dynamic content from a list records action is used.
 To get around this, a compose action with a first expression is used.
 There is only a single record that we’re after so this trick works well.
 The expression used is:

 ```
 first(body('List_Users_to_get_GUID')?['value']). systemuserid